User Guide

 See the examples gallery for examples on how to create and interactive with all the various types of graphics.

 allowing for the creation of very powerful visualizations.
+Event handlers can be added to a graphic to capture changes to

 (1) Common properties that all graphics have